MXHX7199/MXHX7199.github.io/_pages/about.md

 News
 -----------
+`Feb./15/2025` Our four papers on LLM acceleration and FHE have been accepted by DAC 2025 !
+Congratulations to Haomin, Zongwu, Ning Yang.

 `Nov./13/2024` Our five papers on the brain-inspired HDC and LLM acceleration have been accepted by DATE 2025!
 Congratulations to Haomin, Zongwu, Ning Yang.

 `Nov./03/2024` Our two papers on the Acceleration with Sparse Compilation Optimization and Guassian Splatting have been accepted by HPCA 2025!
 Congratulations to Shiyuan.